Site icon DataFlair

 Output-

-What is Java Instance Method?
+What is a Java Instance Method?

 public void Dataflair(String name)